Personalized Spiking Neural Networks with Ferroelectric Synapses for EEG Signal Processing: Conclusion

 This work demonstrates that programmable memristive hardware can support adaptive spiking neural networks for EEG-based brain-computer interfaces, enabling learning directly within a memristive synapse model.
 Network accuracy is largely preserved when transitioning from an ideal digital implementation to a memristive realization with nonlinear and asymmetric update dynamics, indicating that the proposed learning framework is tolerant to key device-level non-idealities.
 These results support the practical feasibility of deploying spiking neural networks on memristive neuromorphic hardware.
 Our results further highlight that such SNNs are robust to limited weight resolution and programming noise, as evidenced by the quantization and additive noise experiments.
 Importantly, we demonstrate that residual performance degradation can be recovered with only a few on-device learning epochs, mitigating the need for extensive reprogramming and thereby contributing to improved device lifetime.

 From a BCI perspective, the ability to perform subject-specific adaptation directly on hardware is particularly significant, as it addresses the inherent non-stationarity and inter-subject variability of EEG signals.
 Rather than relying on fully subject-agnostic models or repeated offline retraining, programmable memristive synapses enable post-deployment personalization with limited energy and endurance overhead.
 This capability is critical for wearable and implantable BCI systems intended for long-term, real-world operation.
-While this study focuses on motor imagery decoding, the proposed deployment strategies and learning mechanisms are broadly applicable to other neural and wearable bio-signal processing tasks and should be further investigated in future work.
-Future efforts will focus on scaling to larger networks and full on-hardware deployment, further bridging the gap between brain-inspired algorithms and practical, personalized neuromorphic hardware systems.
+The deployment strategies and learning mechanisms developed here are not limited to motor-imagery decoding, but are broadly relevant to other neural and wearable bio-signal processing tasks.
+Future work will therefore focus on scaling to larger networks and full on-hardware implementations, further bridging the gap between brain-inspired algorithms and practical, personalized neuromorphic hardware systems.